Panera Bread: Caged and cage-free eggs

+Animal welfare issues

+Panera Bread has been the subject of increased scrutiny regarding its animal welfare policies, particularly its sourcing of pork, dairy, and seafood.
+According to Reuters, internal documents revealed that the company has loosened its ingredient standards, allowing the use of some antibiotics in pork and turkey and permitting animal byproducts in cattle and chicken feed.

+Panera Bread on climate change

+Panera Bread includes a "Cool Food" pledge in its campaign to "curb global warming".
+Panera Bread provides American consumers with dietary guidelines to help them change their eating patterns to help reduce carbon emissions.
+Through the Cool Foods pledge, the company uses traffic lights for different healthy and unhealthy foods.
+Foods labeled "green" are branded healthy, while those labeled "yellow" are warned to be consumed in moderation.
+In 2015, Panera Bread also announced its policy against the use of genetically modified organisms (GMOs), making it the first food chain in the country to question the safety and environmental friendliness of these foods.

 Community giving

 The Day-End Dough-Nation program provides unsold bread and baked goods to local area hunger relief agencies and charities.
-Panera Bread bakery-cafes donate $100 million worth of unsold bread and baked goods annually to local organizations in need.
-Panera also supports events held by nonprofit organizations serving those in need by donating a certificate or fresh bakery products.
+Panera Bread bakery-cafés donate $100 million worth of unsold bread and baked goods annually to local organizations.
+Panera also supports events held by non-profit organizations serving those in need by donating a certificate or fresh bakery products.

-Lawsuits
+Controversies and lawsuits

 Violation of California Labor Code

-In 2009 and 2011, class action lawsuits were filed by former workers alleging that the company violated the California Labor Code, failed to pay overtime, failed to provide meal and rest periods, failed to pay employees upon termination, and violated California's Unfair Competition Law.
+In 2009 and 2011, class-action lawsuits were filed by former workers, alleging that the company violated the California Labor Code, failed to pay overtime, failed to provide meal and rest periods, failed to pay employees upon termination, and violated California's Unfair Competition Law.
 Panera paid $5 million to settle all claims and denied any wrongdoing.

 Racial discrimination allegation (2011)

 In 2011, a former employee filed a racial discrimination lawsuit alleging that he was fired after repeatedly having a Black man work the cash register instead of putting him in a less visible location, and assigning "pretty young girls" as the cashiers, as requested by supervisors.
 The plaintiff also said he was fired after requesting another month off after returning from three months of sick leave.
 Panera said that it "does not discriminate based on national origin, race or sex" and that the plaintiff "was terminated because he had used all of his medical leave and was unable to return to work".
 The plaintiff worked in a store owned by franchisee Sam Covelli, who also owns the stores that were involved in the 2003 racial discrimination lawsuit.
 Covelli Enterprises is the single largest franchisee of Panera Bread with nearly 300 stores in Ohio, Pennsylvania, West Virginia, and Florida.
 The lawsuit was settled in June 2012.